Exact solution of asymmetric gelation between three walks on the square lattice: Exact solution of osculating stars

 \subsection{Three walks: asymmetric interactions for stars $r=s=1$}

 We have not been able to use the kernel method to directly solve the above equation~\eqref{3ow_main_fn_eqn} for the watermelon case, namely \(r=s=0\), nor for general \(r,s\) by using any variant of the kernel method.
 We believe that this is due to the breaking of the \(r \leftrightarrow s\) symmetry when \(a\neq b\).
 We were, however, able to determine a quartic equation satisfied by the generating function of the star case, namely \(r=s=1\) by analytically guessing the solution and then confirming that it is indeed the solution.
+Given the solution of the symmetric problem is algebraic, and, in particular quadratic, there is some hope that the solution of the asymmetric problem might satisfy a low degree algebraic equation.
+We note that this is precisely the case for a related problem - Kreweras walks - in which the symmetric problem satisfies a polynomial of degree 6 \cite{beaton2019a-:a} and the asymmetric problem satisfies a polynomial of degree 12 \cite{beaton2019a-:a,beaton2019b-:a,beaton2021b-:a}.
+Consequently we searched for low degree algebraic equations.

 We note that Bousquet-M\'{e}lou \cite{bousquet2006three} derived a quadratic solution in the non-interacting case \(r=s=a=b=1\).
 We found that for \(r=s=1\) and general \(a=b\) the generating function also satisfied a quadratic.
 For particular values of \(a \neq b\) (for example \( (a,b) = (1,2),(2,3),(2,4), (3,4) \) and so on ) we generated long series and were able to guess quartic equations using the Ore Algebras package \cite{kauers2015} for the Sage computer algebra system.
 By computing these quartics at sufficient particular values of \(a \neq b\) we were able to construct the general \(a\neq b\) equation.
 We give the quartic equation in the appendix for the generating function $G\equiv G_3(a,b;z)$: it is of the standard form